Best practice on the use of snares for fox control in England

 There is no close season for hares in England and Wales, except for the provisions of the Ground Game Act 1880 and 1906 relating to the taking of hares on moorland or unenclosed land.
 Hares are included in the definition of ‘game’ in the Game Act 1831 and are therefore protected on Sundays and Christmas Day.

-In Scotland, under the Wildlife and Countryside Act 1981, as amended by the Wildlife and Natural Environment (Scotland) Act 2011, there is a close season for brown hare from 1 February to 30 September.
+In Scotland, under the Wildlife and Countryside Act 1981, as amended by the Wildlife and Natural Environment (Scotland) Act 2011, there is a close season for brown hares from 1 February to 30 September.

-In England and Wales, the Hares Preservation Act 1892 makes it an offence to sell or expose for sale any hare or leveret between 1 March and 31 July inclusive.
-This does not apply to imported foreign hares.
-In Scotland, there is no close season for the sale of hares, however, under the Wildlife and Countryside Act 1981 as amended by the Wildlife and Natural Environment (Scotland) Act 2011, it is an offence to have in your possession, sell or offer to sell any hare which has been illegally taken.
+In England and Wales, it is illegal to sell or offer for sale hares or leverets between 1 March and 31 July under the Hares Preservation Act 1892, though this does not apply to imported hares.
+In Scotland, while there is no set close season for selling hares, it is an offence under the Wildlife and Countryside Act 1981 (as amended) to possess or sell any hare that has been taken unlawfully.

-England and Wales: Under the Conservation of Habitats and Species Regulations, it is an offence to shoot mountain hares (Lepus timidus) at night with the aid of a lamp or image intensifier, or at any time using any semi-automatic weapon with a magazine capable of holding more than two rounds of ammunition.
+(Lepus timidus) at night with the aid of a lamp or image intensifier, or at any time using any semi-automatic weapon with a magazine capable of holding more than two rounds of ammunition.
 However, licences can be granted to allow night shooting under certain circumstances.

 Scotland: Under the Animals and Wildlife (Scotland) Act 2020, it is illegal to intentionally kill, injure or take mountain hares at any time unless a licence is obtained.